abhishek-kumar-code/Redfish_Public/Specification.md

     * Assigning privileges to users, either local to the SPMA device or users / user groups from the directory services infrastructure like AD/ LDAP
       * Assign privileges individually (Users created by cherry-picking privileges) OR
-      * Assign privileges via pre-defined roles (Roles required by SPMA spec or OEM vendor implementation) OR
+      * Assign privileges via pre-defined roles (Roles required by SPMA spec or OEM implementation) OR
-      * Assign privileges via custom roles (Customer admin defined roles which can be reused)
+      * Assign privileges via custom roles (End user admin defined roles which can be reused)

 * Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag.
 For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.